newhouse/url-tracking-stripper/README.md

 # Version History
+- v1.2 - Made the Page Action popup better looking with MDL.
 - v1.1 - added more trackers to the list.
 Changed some image and description, etc.
 - v1.0 - added ability to re-load a page with trackers allowed 1-time from the PageAction (icon)
 - v0.0.7-8 - Added more trackers.